ifa-ifa/Lunar-Tear/readme.md

 ## Install Mods

 Install mods by dropping the folder with the files in `LunarTear/mods/`.
-For conflicting files, the alphabeticaly last file is loaded and a warning is logged.
+For conflicting files, the alphabeticaly last file is loaded.
 If a mod requires a plugin, you will have to enable plugins in LunarTear/LunarTear.ini

 ## Build